 If you are one of the many who rent an apartment or condo, the dilemma of putting a dance pole for home use is real.
 Getting the best dance pole for an apartment that leaves no damage behind is important.
 As a tenant, you are bound by the rules of the landlord which is to keep his place intact.
 Any damages incurred while under the contract would mean forfeiting the security deposit.
 More than that, the issue of safety also looms large.
 This is a universal problem and one that even homeowners share.

 Permanent dance poles or semi-permanent installation dance poles may be safer to use for a pole dancer however, they are far from perfect.
 Not only are they not portable but some low quality permanent and semi-permanent installation dance poles can create damage to your house’s ceiling as well as the floor.
 A number of low-value dance poles often times leave holes in the ceiling and floor.

 Nobody wants to lose the security deposit over damages and the best way to avoid these problems while you enjoy pole dancing in your apartment is a good quality portable removable dance pole.

-A quality dancing pole installed correctly in your home may put some temporary indentations on a carpet (similar to that of the legs on a sofa) but indentations are not an issue with most landlords.
+A quality removable dancing pole installed correctly in your home may put some temporary indentations on a carpet (similar to that of the legs on a sofa) but indentations are not an issue with most landlords.
 They are generally very safe when installed in an apartment.

-With that being said, the best dance pole for an apartment are portable removable dance poles and perfectly suitable for doing a pole dancing workout at home especially in the following conditions:
+With that being said, the best dance pole for an apartment is a portable removable dance pole and they are perfectly suitable for doing a pole dancing workout at home especially in the following conditions:

 1. You need the convenience of being able to move your dance pole from one room to the other in your house or move it with you when you get a different place to live.